 Samsung broke the mould with this year’s Note launch, unveiling two devices where before it’s only ever released one.
 The Note 10 is the smaller, more affordable option, while the Galaxy Note 10 Plus is the company’s true flagship phablet for 2019.

-As its name suggests, similarly to the S10 series from earlier in the year, the Plus is a larger, more feature-packed take on the formula established by the standard Note 10, complete with optional 5G.
+As its name suggests, similarly to the S10 series from earlier in the year, the Plus is a larger, more feature-packed take on the standard Note 10, complete with optional 5G.

 How much does the Galaxy Note 10 Plus cost?

 The Samsung Galaxy Note 10 Plus is available to buy right now.
 In the UK (among other markets) you have the option of a 256GB model that sells for £999 ($1099.99 in the US), while the 512GB model unveiled at the phone’s launch isn’t yet confirmed for British shores but is up for grabs for $1199.99 Stateside.

 There’s also the matter of the 5G model, which is currently a $1299 Verizon exclusive in the US.
 In the UK it starts at £1099 (for the 256GB model) and costs £1199 for the higher capacity 512GB SKU.

 - Read our Samsung Galaxy Note 10 review: hands-on